ClobberXD/sniper/README.md

 ## Registering custom rifles

 New sniper rifles can be registered using the `sniper.register_rifle(name, def)` function, where `name` is a string used to address the rifle internally, and `def` is a table containing the rifle's definition.
-Here's an example def table that provides the possible properties with their default values:
+Here's an example def table that provides the available fields with their default values:

 ```lua
 {